zeljkoobrenovic/grounded-architecture/_posts/2023-03-11-appendix-communication.md

 * Goulston, a psychologist, consultant, author, and frequent TV contributor, has written an insightful book that delves into effective communication, not just listening.
 His book **"Just Listen: Discover the Secret to Getting Through to Absolutely Anyone"** outlines nine core rules for connecting with people.
 It provides twelve quick and easy techniques to achieve buy-in and effective communication.

-Each resource can equip IT architects with the tools to improve their communication and leadership skills, which are crucial for influencing stakeholders, driving successful project outcomes,  and managing teams in the fast-paced technology field.
+Each of these resources can help architects improve the communication and leadership skills needed to influence stakeholders, support successful projects, and work effectively across teams.

 <br>
 <hr>